JGL/CCIDiploma-AutumnWinter2020/README.md

 - Hour 1: **Explore/engage 6** - discuss the previous week's lecture, meditate, reflect, explain.
 - Hour 2: **Experiment/play 6** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Time exercises
-- Hour 3: **Watch/listen 7** - absorb a pre-recorded lecture from me on Classing, in preparation for next weeks session.
+- Hour 3: **Watch/listen 7** - use the course Moodle to absorb a pre-recorded [lecture from me on Classing](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_07.html), in preparation for next weeks session.

 ## Week 8 - Monday 7th December 2020 (week 50 of 52) - Remote learning - Classing

 - 1000-1100: **Explore/engage 7** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 7** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Interactivity exercises
-- 1200-1300: **Watch/listen 8** - absorb a pre-recorded lecture from me on Images and Simulating, in preparation for next weeks session.
+- 1200-1300: **Watch/listen 8** - use the course Moodle to absorb a pre-recorded [lecture from me on Images and Simulating](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_08.html), in preparation for next weeks session.

 ## Week 9 - Monday 14th December 2020 (week 51 of 53) - Remote learning - Images and Simulating

 - 1000-1100: **Explore/engage 8** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 8** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Images exercises and Simulation exercises
-- 1200-1300: **Watch/listen 9** - absorb a pre-recorded lecture from me on Exams, in preparation for next weeks session.
+- 1200-1300: **Watch/listen 9** - used the course Moodle to absorb a pre-recorded [lecture from me on Exams](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_09.html), in preparation for next weeks session.

 ## Week 10 - Monday 11th January 2021 (week 2 of 52) - In person learning 4 - mock exams